 Tap the Actions button , then tap Background or Foreground.

-The colour of the clip changes to indicate whether it’s background music (green) or foreground audio (blue or purple).
+The color of the clip changes to indicate whether it’s background music (green) or foreground audio (blue or purple).